influxdata/docs-v2/content/v2.0/influxdb-templates/create.md

 ```

 ### Export a stack
-To export a stack and all its associated resources in their current state as a template,
+To export a stack and all its associated resources as a template, use the
-use the `influx export stack` command.
+`influx export stack` command.
 Provide the following:

 - **Organization name** or **ID**